MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-feedback-provider.md

 read more about creating a command line predictor in the [How to create a command line predictor](./create-command-line-predictor.md) article.

-You can add this functionality to your feedback provider by adding the following code to your class to get predictor behavior for your feedback provider.
+You can add this functionality to your feedback provider by adding the following code to your feedback provider class to get predictor behavior for your feedback provider.

 ```csharp
 #region ICommandPredictor

 // Gets a value indicating whether the predictor accepts a specific kind of feedback.
 // client - Represents the client that initiates the call.